Jigurd/VirtualTabletop/README.md

 # Clock trigger

 An independent application sends a GET request every 10 minutes to */api/count* and if the count has changed since it notifies a Discord channel with how many users there are.
+This application is deployed on OpenStack, and in this repo it resides in the folder ```clocktrigger```.